adutt2020/Sprint-4-Project/README.md

 Trucks and pickups make the most and fastest money for this dealership.
 If I had to guide this dealership on where to spend it's advertisement money, I would advise to spend it on advertising their buses to increase their lowest revenue and slowest selling products based on the analysis above.

 ## Project Wrap-up
 After finishing up the code, I translated all my pthyon code housed in the .ipynb file into the app.py for streamlit.
 After I created the app.py, I used "streamlit run app.py" to view my web app on the https;//localhost:8501 page and saw that my code was indeed protraying my analysis how I intended it to.
+I then went to Render to officially deploy the web service page.
+My web app can be viewed here: https://sprint-4-project-1-qwji.onrender.com .